John Peckham: Ecclesiastical matters

-The crime of "plurality," or pluralism, which was the holding by one cleric of two or more benefices, was one of Peckham's targets, as were clerical absenteeism and laxity in the monastic life.
-His main method of fighting these was a system of "visitation" of his subordinate dioceses and religious houses, which he used with an unprecedented frequency.
+The crime of "Pluralism", i.e. one cleric holding two or more benefices, was one of Peckham's targets, as were clerical absenteeism and laxity in the monastic life.
+His main method of fighting these was a system of visitation of his subordinate dioceses and religious houses, which he used with an unprecedented frequency.
 This often resulted in conflicts over whether or not the archbishop had jurisdiction to conduct these visits, but Peckham was also papal legate, which added a layer of complexity to the resulting disputes.
 The numerous legal cases that resulted from his visitation policy strengthened the archiepiscopal court at the expense of the lower courts.
 Peckham also fought with Thomas de Cantilupe, Bishop of Hereford over the right to visit subordinate clergy.
 The quarrel involved an appeal over the jurisdiction of the archbishop, that Thomas sent to Rome in 1281, but Thomas died before the case could be decided.
 Peckham also decreed that the clergy should preach to their flocks at least four times a year.

 Peckham often was in conflict with his subordinate bishops, mainly because of his efforts to reform them, but Peckham's own attitude and handling of his clergy contributed to the problem.
 He once wrote to Roger de Meyland, the Bishop of Coventry and Lichfield "These things need your attention, but you have been absent so long that you seem not to care.
 We therefore order you, on receipt of this letter, to take up residence in your diocese, so that—even if you are not competent to redress spiritual evils—you may at least minister to the temporal needs of the poor."
 The historian Richard Southern says that Peckham's disputes with his suffragan bishops were "conducted in an atmosphere of bitterness and perpetual ill-will", which probably owed something to a "petulant strain in Peckham's character".
 Peckham's conflicts started because his own ideals were those of a Franciscan, but most of his clergy were concerned with more mundane and materialistic affairs.
 These strains between the archbishop and his subordinates were intensified by clashes over ecclesiastical and secular authority, as well as Edward's great need for income.